Skip to content

 Warning

 If requesting the full spectrum and epoch-level analyses for a large number of channels, the output database may be very large...
-In this case, you should use text-table mode output (with -t) for better performance when working with the output (as destrat can be slow othewise, for datasets with very large numbers of strata).
+In this case, you should use text-table mode output (with -t) for better performance when working with the output (as destrat can be slow otherwise, for datasets with very large numbers of strata).

 Using sig1 and sig2 instead of sig can be more efficient, if you are only interested in particular combinations of pairs.
-For example, to see the pairwsie coherences between one channel and four others:
+For example, to see the pairwise coherences between one channel and four others:

 sig1=C3 sig2=F3,F4,O1,O2